About Your Colonoscopy Procedure

 Food & Drink

-Starting at noon the day before your procedure, you should not eat solid food, and should drink only clear liquids.
+The day before your procedure, you should not eat solid food, and should drink only clear liquids.
 Clear liquids include water, apple juice, ginger ale, sprite, beef or chicken broth without noodles, coffee or tea without cream or milk, most sodas, sherbet, popsicles, and Jell-O® that is not red or orange.